This guide describes how to create a category in Discourse.

 Navigate to

-On the Categories page, select the button near the upper-right of the page then select the
+On the Categories page, select the + New category button near the upper-right of the page to start:

-This should open the category creation page where you can create and configure your new category:
+This will open the category creation page where you can create and configure your new category:

-Only the Category Name is mandatory for creating a category.
+The only mandatory field is Category name.
 All other category settings are optional.
-After entering the category name, click the New Category button to create the category.
+After entering the category name, click Create category to create the category.

 The following two guides are particularly relevant when getting started with categories: